Hungary under the Kádár regime: Early tenure of János Kádár (1956–1963)

 Many of them took advantage of this opportunity.
 Under the terms of the compromise, Kádár declared a general amnesty for those convicted of 1956.
 (Note: Due to this, in 1960 and again on March 15, 1963, about 80% of those imprisoned were released.)
 In return, Hungary was accepted internationally, was allowed to delegate and receive ambassadors, and in exchange for greater personal freedom and career opportunities, could maintain strict limits on political activity, thus removing the Hungarian question from the UN table.
 3,000 political prisoners were released, but not all, because many were sentenced under criminal law.

-On May 1, 1957, barely half a year after the suppression of the revolution, a crowd of several hundred thousand people (with national and red flags) participated in the official ceremony and May Day parade in Heroes' Square, and this was presented as an expression of sympathy for Kádár.
-In reality, it was more intimidation, the mandatory march at work, and submission and the beautiful spring weather that brought people out.
+On May 1, 1957, barely half a year after the suppression of the revolution, a crowd of several hundred thousand people participated in the official ceremony and May Day parade in Heroes' Square, and this was presented as an expression of sympathy for Kádár.
+In reality, it was the feeling of intimidation in the aftermath of the Soviets' suppression of the Hungarian revolution, and the scale of the crowd (thousands) proved to be an advantageous tool for the regime to show its popularity.

 The reconstruction and consolidation of the economy, which had collapsed and was already outdated during the revolution, was supported by the CSTO, the Soviet Union, Romania, and China with loans, commodity credits, and aid.
 The Soviets transferred the largest sums, but they almost completely dictated the methods of using the credit lines.

 By 1961, forced collectivization had ended, during which peasants were often forced to hand over their lands to the production cooperatives by administrative means, blackmail, and beatings.
 As a result, 90% of the land came into the hands of state-owned farms and cooperative farms (kolhoz).
 The system of delivery was abolished and food supplies became secure.
 By 1963, electricity had reached every settlement or village.
 More attention was paid to light (clothes etc.) and food industries, but the wasteful, over-regulated and bureaucratic system of planned economy and distorted industrial structure remained.
 Infrastructure continued to be neglected.